moowahaha/TennisScoreKata/README.txt

 Tennis score link:
 http://en.wikipedia.org/wiki/Tennis#Scoring

-A sample first test has been submitted.
+A sample phpunit test has been submitted to get you started.
+Type:
+    $ phpunit test